 — A STA in which dot11InterworkingServiceActivated is true may include in the Probe Response frame an CAG Number element containing the current sequence number of the AP's GAS configuration information.
 The current AP's ANQP Configuration information can be acquired by GAS query mechanism as described in 10.24.3 (Diagnostic request and report procedures).
 [CID7182]

-A STA in which dot11InterworkingServiceActivated is true may include in the Probe Response frame an ANQP Configuration Sequence Number element containing the current sequence number of the AP’s GAS configuration information.
-The current AP’s ANQP Configuration information can be acquired by GAS query mechanism as decscribed in 10.24.3 (Diagnostic request and report procedures).
+A STA in which dot11InterworkingServiceActivated is true may include in the Probe Response frame a CAG Number element containing one or more current version numbers of the CAG information associated with the AP, where each version number is associated with an advertisement protocol.
+The current CAG information associated with the AP can be acquired by GAS query mechanism as decscribed in 10.25.3 (Interworking procedures: generic advertisement service) using the associated advertisement protocol.
 [CID7182]

 //Note to the Editors:CID 7183 moved the text below to previous clause.